Caring for Lady Mary Curzon's Peacock dress

-The embroidery of the fabric was carried out in India by professional gold thread embroiderers.
-The fabric was then sent to Paris and made up into a two-piece dress of a bodice top and skirt.
-The bodice was embellished with lace and the trained skirt was trimmed with white silk flowers.
+The fabric was then sent to House of Worth in Paris and made up into a two-piece dress of a bodice top and skirt.
+The bodice was embellished with lace and the trained skirt (champagne-coloured silk taffeta, lined with densely woven Indian cotton muslin) was trimmed with white silk flowers.
 The finished dress was then sent back to India for the Durbar.

 The Peacock Dress has been on show at Kedleston since it first came into our care over 25 years ago.
 As with all our collection items, it is vitally important that we care for it in a way that ensures it will be around for future generations to enjoy.
 As the dress is covered in metal thread embroidery, including silver and gold, it is very susceptible to damage if the environment is not controlled appropriately.